-At the end of 2023 members of the Supervisory Board were:
+At the end of 2024 members of the Supervisory Board were:

-- Dr. Oliver Martin Willmes member and chairman of the Supervisory Board; - · Maximilian Happacher member of the Supervisory Board; - Christine Kaaz member of the Supervisory Board; - Ilona Mihele member of the Supervisory Board; - Dr. Dirk Schautes member of the Supervisory Board.
+- Dr. Oliver Martin Willmes member and chairman of the Supervisory Board; - Maximilian Happacher member of the Supervisory Board; - Ilona Mihele member of the Supervisory Board; - Dr. Dirk Schautes member of the Supervisory Board.